Uniswap/org-v1/src/pages/docs/v2/03-oracles/01-guides/02-how-to-build-an-oracle-on-top-of-uniswap.md

 that you can compute using the Uniswap cumulative price variable.

 [Simple moving averages](https://www.investopedia.com/terms/s/sma.asp)
-gives equal weight to each price measurement.
+give equal weight to each price measurement.
 We have built an example of a sliding window oracle [here](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/examples/ExampleSlidingWindowOracle.sol).